loopofficial/discordstatuspage/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the NonCommercial 4.0 International (CC BY-NC 4.0) License.
 See the [LICENSE](LICENSE) file for more details.

 ---